lavanyaj/ri/README.md

 ri
 ==

-Back-end location/weather features for data from Android camera app
+Run weathr.sh in directory with data from Android camera